 Fragility=PLS|IM=im  1

 The triangular distribution is commonly used for risk modeling as it requires minimal information, taking just three parameters: the minimum, maximum, and mode (most likely value) of the model variable (in this case flood depth), and has been shown to be a suitable replacement for the more robust beta distribution (Johnson, 1997).
-Using this distribution function, we assume that the given component will never fail when the flood depth is below the minimum value and that the component will always fail when the flood is at or above the maximum value.
 The probability that the given component will fail when the flood depth is between the minimum and maximum values is shown in Equation 2.

 PFailure|Depth=x=0for x≤ax-a2b-ac-afor a<x≤c1-b-x2b-ab-cfor c<x<b1for b≤x  2

 where x is the depth of flooding relative to the structure’s first floor elevation, and a, b, and c are the minimum, maximum, and mode, respectively.
-The GEC report includes a narrative of the assumptions made by the expert panel in developing their damage functions for each structural component which describes how damage will occur to each component under various flood depths (GEC, 2006, pp. A5–A6).
-We determined the appropriate parameter values for each component based on our interpretation of these narratives.
+The a, b, c values for each component was developed based on expert panel narratives provided in the GEC report (GEC, 2006, pp. A5–A6).
 For example, regarding flood damage to doors, the panel said:

 “Most doors in residential structures are hollow and are warped and destroyed between 0.0 and 1.0 foot of floodwater.
 Some higher quality doors can be refinished up to 1.0 foot of floodwater.
 Doors in commercial structures are usually of solid sturdy wood and are sealed at the top and bottom, helping to prohibit water damage.
 These doors would only require refinishing at 0.5 foot of floodwater.
 Some would require replacement at 1.5 feet of floodwater.
 All doors are totaled at 4.0 feet of floodwater.
 Hollow metal door frames are never a total loss.”
 (GEC, 2006)